ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/14-install-mage/image-6.png" alt="linearly separable data">

-With, we're basically allowing ingress traffic through port 6789, which is where Mage is located.
+With this, we're basically allowing ingress traffic through port 6789, which is where Mage is located.
 Then, go back to your VM, copy your external IP address and type it followed by `:6789`.
 This is what it looks like in my case:

 ```bash
 34.65.113.154:6789